dlecce/monorepo-test/packages/lit-library/README.md

 ```

 ## Bundle Analysis
 The Vite build automatically creates optimized shared chunks.
-For example, the React runtime is placed in a separate chunk from the Lit runtime, avoiding duplication when wrapping multiple React components.
+For example, the React runtime is placed in a separate chunk, avoiding duplication when wrapping multiple React components.

 ### Bundle inspection
 To analyze the output size, the project uses `rollup-plugin-visualizer`: